Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 - Virginia is 5-4-0 against the spread this year.

-- Virginia's games this year have hit the over on four of nine set point totals (44.4%).
+- Virginia has hit the over in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- Virginia is 5-2 against the spread and 6-2 overall when the team records more than 22.7 points.
+- Virginia is 5-2 against the spread and 6-2 overall in games when it puts up more than 22.7 points.

-- When Virginia amasses more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.
+- When Virginia totals more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.

-- The Cavaliers have 15 turnovers this season, equal to the number of takeaways for the Panthers.
+- This year the Cavaliers have turned the ball over 15 times, while the Panthers have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.